Scoot's 2019 rider survey results are in!

 Scoot’s kicks and motos have already been taking a bite out of these numbers.
-For their most recent trip, 32.2% of survey respondents riders would have otherwise used a ridehail vehicle.
+For their most recent trip, 32.2% of survey respondents would have otherwise used a ridehail vehicle.
 If everyone replaced their trips at this rate, in September 2018, miles traveled by cars in the city could have been reduced by 10.7 million every month.
-When discussing overall change in use, 44% kicks riders and 60% moto riders said they had reduced their use of ridehail services.
+When discussing overall change in use, 44% of kicks riders and 60% of moto riders said they had reduced their use of ridehail services.

 Scoot Vehicles Could Drastically Reduce TNC Vehicle Miles Traveled